w2yoon/MMR-CVD/README.md

 ## Training and Evaluation
 The project is designed to be user-friendly, allowing you to train and evaluate the model directly via command-line arguments.

+> 💡 This model was trained and tested using data from the UK Biobank (UKBB).
+In accordance with UK Biobank's strict data access and sharing policies, the data used for this project cannot be shared or made publicly available.
+We have contacted the UK Biobank Access Team to request permission to share a subset of the test dataset, and we are awaiting their response.
+For more information on UK Biobank's data access policies, please refer to the official UK Biobank website: https://www.ukbiobank.ac.uk/.

 ### Training
 To train the model, run the following command:
 ```bash